 Glass transition temperature is always lower than the melting point.
-In the case of PET and nylon — which is the most common type of plastic found in tea bags — the glass transition temperature is lower than the temperature of boiling water.
+In the case of PET and nylon — which are the most common types of plastic found in tea bags — the glass transition temperature is lower than the temperature of boiling water.
 This means the molecules in those plastic tea bags will begin to breakdown in warm water.

 One study found that single-use PET plastic water bottles had estrogen-mimicking chemicals in them that have been linked to cancer.
 If the same PET plastic is in your tea bags, it’s likely leaching toxins directly into the tea you’re about to drink.